-Our trading losses page lists the different types of loss relief which are available, depending on any specific circumstances of the business.
+Our page What if I make a loss? lists the different types of loss relief which are available, depending on which accounting basis is used and any specific circumstances of the business.
 It also shows the time limits for making a claim to relieve your tax loss.
-Later in this guide we cover losses when claiming universal credit.
+Other particular points to consider, including how any grants from the self-employment income support scheme (SEISS) will interact with trading losses, are also discussed in a separate article.